DanGitSu/portfolio-workshop/content/about.md

 slug = "about"
 +++

-# Heading 1

-## Heading 2

-### Heading 3

-#### Heading 4

-##### Heading 5

-Hi!
-My name is John Doe.
+Hello!
+My name is Daniel Su.

-I am a student studying a Bachelors of Dog Training at the University of Technology Sydney.
+I am a student studying a Bachelors of Computer Science Honours at the University of Technology Sydney.

-I like dogs, dogs, and dogs.
+I like Chess, Coffee and Computers.

-My future dreams and aspirations are to own at least 20 Golden Retrievers.
+Currently I looking to explore with more depth into the world of Cybersecurity, I want to lay down the foundations I need so that when I find something I really enjoy, I can get really good at it.

 ![Golden Retrievers](../images/golden-retrievers.jpg)